brown-band/website/pages/scripts/2001-2002/fall/princeton.md

 date: 2001-10-13
 ---

-:script-note[Halftime for this show was never written as we knew ahead of time that it would be claimed my Manos.]
+::script-note[Halftime for this show was never written as we knew ahead of time that it would be claimed my Manos.]

 Ladies and Gentlemen, Friends and Alumni, Philosophers and Hegemonists, presenting an organization that can mix anything without using its hands, it's the Brown University "you stirred this with WHAT?!?"
 BAND!!!